 The Bressi Garage was constructed in 1923.
 Drawings, dated March 20, 1923, identify M.C.
 Heinemann, a successful local contractor, as the designer of the structure.
-Once constructed, Dominick Bressi operated the garage.
+Vincent Bressi is listed on the original building permit, but once constructed, his relative Dominick Bressi owned and operated the garage.
 A listing for an auto garage, under Bressi's name, first appears in the Seattle city directories in 1924.
 It seems the garage served predominately as a parking garage for automobiles rather than a repair facility.
 In the early years of automobile ownership, people needed secure places to park their cars and facilities like the Bressi Garage helped meet that need, particularly in dense neighborhoods.